mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/float_power.md

 PyTorch: Raise the input tensor to double precision to calculate exponential powers.
 If neither input is complex, a torch.float64 tensor is returned, and if one or more inputs is complex, a torch.complex128 tensor is returned.

-MindSpore:

-- If neither input is complex Tensor, MindSpore’s API implements the same function as PyTorch, only the parameter names are different;
+MindSpore: If the inputs are all real numbers, MindSpore API implements the same functionality as PyTorch, and only the parameter names are different.
+Currently, MindSpore does not support computation with complex numbers.
-- If one or more inputs is complex Tensor, MindSpore will not improve the precision.
-Currently, complex number operations only support CPU;
-    - When the inputs are two complex Tensors, MindSpore requires the two Tensors to be of the same type, and the return value is the same as the input type;
-    - When the inputs are a complex Tensor and a scalar, the return value of MindSpore is the same type as the input Tensor;
-    - When the inputs are a complex Tensor and a real Tensor, MindSpore currently does not support this operation.

 | Categories | Subcategories | PyTorch | MindSpore | Differences       |
 | ---- | ----- | ------- | --------- | -------------------- |